Last updated on 30th September 2023 by Martin Alexander

 - Commercial investment mortgages – This is solely for investment purposes.
-For instance, purchasing a commercial building to then lease to a company would fall under this category.
-If the building you’re purchasing has residential elements, such as a flat above a shop, you’ll need a semi-commercial mortgage.
+For instance, purchasing a commercial building to lease to a company would fall under this category.
+If the building you’re buying has residential elements, such as a flat above a shop, you’ll need a semi-commercial mortgage.

-There are many types of commercial investment mortgages on the market, which we’ll explain in greater detail.
+There are many commercial investment mortgages on the market, which we’ll explain in greater detail.

 Commercial buy to let mortgages

-If there’s already a tenant in place, the lender will also assess the quality of the lease and tenant.
-This is why it’s advised to speak to a qualified mortgage advisor, as we’ll contact a wide range of lenders to determine the very best deal on offer.
+If a tenant is already in place, the lender will also assess the quality of the lease and tenant.
+This is why it’s advised to speak to a qualified mortgage advisor, as we’ll contact a wide range of lenders to determine the best deal on offer.

 Learn more: How to get a commercial buy to let mortgage

-Portfolio mortgages are popular with modern buy to let landlords who have a number of properties.
-This is because a buy to let portfolio mortgage is seen as a single account across the entire portfolio as opposed to individual accounts for each property.
+Portfolio mortgages are popular with buy-to-let landlords who have several properties.
+This is because a portfolio mortgage is seen as a single account across the entire portfolio rather than individual accounts for each property.
 Furthermore, lenders will consider a mixture of residential and commercial properties in your portfolio.

-The main aim of this is to have one monthly mortgage payment.
-This can simplify things for landlords as they know exactly where their finances are in terms of income and expenditure.
+The main aim is to have one monthly mortgage payment.
+This can simplify things for landlords, as they know exactly where their finances are regarding income and expenditure.

-With a portfolio mortgage, you’re able to leverage any equity in your properties against further lending.
+You can leverage any property equity against further lending with a portfolio mortgage.
 This can allow you to buy more properties to add to your portfolio.
-The advantage of this is that your equity could fund an entire deposit, which in effect would grow your portfolio without dipping into your personal funds.
+The advantage of this is that your equity could fund an entire deposit, which would grow your portfolio without dipping into your personal funds.

 Read more: What is a portfolio mortgage?

-If you have a fully licensed house in multiple occupation (HMO) with 5 or more tenancies, then you will require a specialist HMO mortgage as a standard buy to let mortgage wouldn’t be suitable.
+If you have a fully licensed house in multiple occupation (HMO) with five or more tenancies, you’ll require an HMO mortgage, as a standard buy-to-let mortgage wouldn’t be suitable.

-The majority of buy to let lenders don’t offer HMO mortgages.
-This is simply due to lower volumes of HMO mortgages in comparison with buy to let mortgages.
+Most buy-to-let lenders don’t offer HMO mortgages due to lower demand.
 For this reason, HMO mortgages would fall under the commercial investment banner.
-If you’re an experienced landlord, then the chances of being approved for an HMO mortgage drastically improve.
+However, if you’re an experienced landlord, your chances of being approved for an HMO mortgage drastically improve.